botchris/go-pubsub/README.md

 # Overview

-The `pubsub` package provides a simple helper library for doing publish-subscribe asynchronous tasks in Golang, usually in a web or microservice. `pubsub` allows you to write publishers and subscribers, fully typed, and swap out Broker implementations (e.g. Memory, AWS SQS, etc) as required.
+The `pubsub` package provides a simple helper library for doing publish-subscribe asynchronous tasks in Golang, usually in a web or microservice. `pubsub` allows you to write publishers and subscribers, fully statically typed, and swap out Broker implementations (e.g. Memory, AWS SQS, etc) as required.

 ![broker overview][broker-overview]